puranjayjain/chrome-color-picker/README.md

 **Note: The color highlight or marker is not part of this package, to obtain that functionality we use [pigments](https://atom.io/packages/pigments)**

+# Simple Usage
+- Open the dialog using the shortcut key or using the context menu
+- Press Escape to close it.
+or
+- Press Enter to update the color

 # Features
 ## Pick Colors in these formats
 - hex
 - rgb
 - hsl

 (Along with their alpha variants except for hex)

 ## Integrated Palette